naksh-atra/naksh-atra/README.md

 - Applied AI, MLOps and intelligent automation
 - Real-time communication systems and agentic workflows
 - Open-source tools for data and model interaction
+- Building practical AI systems that are reliable, grounded and useful in real-world settings.

 ---